Keano20/Snake-Game/README.md

 ## 👋 Introduction

 This project is a simple Snake game where players control a snake to eat food, growing longer with each piece consumed.
-The game ends when the snake collides with itself or the walls.
 SFML is used to handle graphics and input, providing a smooth and enjoyable gameplay experience.

 ##  Features